silky/silky.github.com/src/posts/2014-09-09-intro-to-qc-and-the-surface-code.md

   - The estimate in 2012 was that ~14,500 phsyical qubits would be necessary to build one logical qubit.

-  - In order to factor a 2000 bit number we would require 58 million qubits.
+  - In order to factor a 2000 bit number we would require 1 billion qubits.

   - I've left out a lot of details regarding how errors are corrected - this is not trivial, and it's actually interesting.